vivekvc/VivekVC/README.md

 ## About

-Hi, I am Vivek VC,an Enterprise Software Architect and Technologist with an Entrepreneurial drive.
+I am Vivek VC,an enterprise software architect and technologist with an entrepreneurial drive.

 My interests include system software, information security, cryptography, decentralized network protocols and programming languages.